Wildfire Insurance: Coverage, Costs & Getting Insured in Fire-Prone Areas

 Pincher's Pro Tip

-As of January 1, 2026, the Eliminate The List Act (SB 495) requires insurers to pay out at least 60% of your personal property coverage limit (up to $350,000) upfront after a total wildfire loss, without requiring you to submit a complete inventory of every destroyed item.
-Homeowners who do provide a full itemized inventory can now receive 100% of the personal property limit.
+Under SB 495, insurers must advance at least 60% of your personal property coverage limit (up to $350,000) after a total wildfire loss in a declared disaster, without requiring you to submit a complete inventory of every destroyed item.
+Homeowners also get at least 100 days to provide proof of loss, with possible good-cause extensions.

 One important caveat: your coverage is only as good as your limits.
-If you're underinsured, meaning your dwelling coverage doesn't reflect current construction costs, you could face a serious gap after a total loss.
+If you are underinsured, meaning your dwelling coverage does not reflect current construction costs, you could face a serious gap after a total loss.
 Review your policy limits annually, especially given how much rebuilding costs have risen since the 2025 LA fires.
-For a deeper look at what standard policies do and don't include, see our guide on fire damage claims and payouts.
+For a deeper look at what standard policies do and do not include, see our guide on fire damage claims and payouts.

 Trusted by Thousands